rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 The time that it takes for Swiftly to complete the download depends on the speed of your network connection and general network congestion.
 In some cases, the download might complete prematurely.
-To verify that this hasn't occurred, compare the size in bytes of the file you receive with the size of the file that exists in Cloud Files.
+To verify that this hasn't occurred, compare the size in bytes of the file that you receive with the size of the file that exists in Cloud Files.
 If they're not the same size, a problem has occurred.

 To determine the size of the file that you received, check your local file
 system: